NusretOzates/Python-DataStructures-Algorithms/README.md

 - Add more test
 - Add more docstring
-- Maybe add more Generic Type hinting spport
+- Add more Generic Type hinting support, otherwise using type hinting is very hard